MS Tropicale: Peace Boat

-In September 2020 Cruise Capital informed according to Hong Kong Cruise Society, Peace Boat is to replace the contracts of two ships Ocean Dream and Zenith from service, replacing them with one larger ship, chartered and renamed Pacific World from Spring 2021.
-Specifications released by Peace Boat suggested the new ship is the current Sun Princess, which is the only vessel to have done such deployments.
-Later this month, Carnival announced that they have sold the Sun Princess.
+In September 2020 Cruise Capital informed according to Hong Kong Cruise Society, Peace Boat was to remove two ships, Ocean Dream and Zenith, from service, replacing them with one larger ship, chartered and renamed Pacific World from Spring 2021.
+Specifications released by Peace Boat suggested the new ship was Sun Princess, which was the only vessel to have done such deployments.
+Later that month, Carnival announced that they had sold Sun Princess.

-The Ocean Dream was sold for scrap and beached in Alang, India, on 1 January 2021.
-On March 27, 2021, the scrapping process started on her.
+Ocean Dream was sold for scrap and beached at Alang, India, on 1 January 2021.
+On March 27, the scrapping process began.